ashbig/Azurify/README.md

 |chr12|57102878|T|C|32.51928021|STAT6|p.Asp419Gly|missense_variant|12|

-You may include additional columns to the rquired tab-delimtied input and they will be appended to your final results.
+You may include additional columns to the required tab-delimited input and they will be appended to your final results.

 ## Creating your own model